 While it's anyone's guess whether the financial markets will be volatile or continue rising, it's certainly wise to review your accounts and make sure they match up with your overall goals and risk tolerance.

-Tax reform is here, and you want to make sure your taking advantage of the potential tax changes. you might want to assess whether you are subject to making estimated payments and check whether the amount you're having withheld from paychecks is sufficient.
+Take advantage of the new 2023 important tax changes.
+You might want to assess whether you are subject to making estimated payments and check whether the amount you're having withheld from paychecks is sufficient.
 Also, it's not too early to start thinking about managing taxable investment gains and losses.
 You may offset gains with losses and - to the extent you have excess losses - use them to shelter up to $3,000 in ordinary income per year.
-Click on our tax plan guide below.
+Click on our 2023 Tax Planning Guide here.

 At IIS Financial Services, we are here to help you through each step, so please let us know if you have any questions about these items or the bigger strategies guiding your financial goals and retirement.